 Skype credit.
 Many people use Skype today to stay in touch with family or friends or to connect with clients and employers.
 A Skype credit is a great gift idea for every nomad.

 App store voucher.
 There are so many apps out there that are super helpful for digital nomads.
-Just think of Headspace for meditation or Evernote to keep track of all important small notes, Rescue Time to increase productivity or Farmstand to find the best local fresh produce.
+Just think of Headspace for meditation, Evernote to keep track of all important small notes, or Rescue Time to increase productivity.

 For more helpful apps for digital nomads, have a look at the linked post to find more than 20 great apps for nomads.